247sathish/AndroidPreparation/README.md

 ### Launch vs Async in Kotlin Coroutines

 #### Launch:
-* The launch is basically fire and forget.
+* The launch is basically `fire and forget`.
 * launch{} does not return anything.
 * launch{} cannot be used when you need the parallel execution of network calls.
 * launch{} will not block your main thread.

 #### Async

-* Async is basically performing a task and return a result.
+* Async is basically `performing a task and return a result`.
 * async{ }, which has an await() function returns the result of the coroutine.
 * Use async only when you need the parallel execution network calls.
 * Async will block the main thread at the entry point of the await() function.